Buakaw Banchamek: Bare Knuckle Fighting Championship

-On July 13, 2022, it was announced by David Feldman, President and Founder of Bare Knuckle Fighting Championship, that Buakaw had signed a deal to fight for BKFC.
+On July 13, 2022, it was announced by David Feldman, president and founder of Bare Knuckle Fighting Championship, that Buakaw had signed a deal to fight for BKFC.
 He made his debut headlining BKFC Thailand 3: Moment of Truth on September 3, 2022, where he defeated Erkan Varol by first-round knockout.

-On October 26, 2022, it was announced that Buakaw is scheduled to face Muay Thai legend Saenchai in a bare-knuckle Muay Thai bout in March 2023 at a BKFC event.
+On October 26, 2022, it was announced that Buakaw was scheduled to face Muay Thai legend Saenchai in a bare-knuckle Muay Thai bout in March 2023 at a BKFC event.
 In mid-February 2023, it was announced that due to legal implications regarding the use of the name muay thai in marketing material, the bout was indefinitely postponed and effectively canceled.
 In June 2023, BKFC Asia CEO Nick Chapman announced that the fight with Saenchai was on again, this time taking place at BKFC Thailand 5: Legends of Siam on November 5, 2023, with the bout promoted as a Special Rules Bare Knuckle Thai Fight.
 Buakaw won the fight by unanimous decision.